coastcode/Lalalander-lab3-variant6_version2/README.md

 ## Design notes

 - Tag list and some regular expressions are used, and some expression bodies and the quasi conversion rules between these expression bodies are defined to realize the parsing of tags and expressions.

 - We visualized the factorial calculation and wrote it to the FSM.
 Dot file.

 ## Evaluation strategies

 - Normal-order reduction: Continuing to apply the rule for β-reduction in head position until no more such reductions are possible.
 At that point, the resulting term is in head normal form.
-One then continues applying a reduction in the sub-terms. from left to the right.
+One then continues applying a reduction in the sub-terms from left to the right.

 - Applicative order reduction: Firstly, applying the internal reductions and then only applying the head reduction when no more internal reductions are possible.

 - Conversion: β-conversion represents the evaluation of a function on an argument. α-conversion is a technical device to change the names of bound variables.